Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 - **OpenTelemetry.Demo.EventApi:** Manages user creation, event listing, and registration to events.
 Following a user registration, it initiates ticket creation requests either through direct HTTP calls or via SNS+SQS.
 See [Interacting with the API](#interacting-with-the-api) and [configuration](#configuration) sections for more details.
 - **OpenTelemetry.Demo.TicketApi:** Processes ticket creation post-event registration when operating over HTTP.
 It receives ticket creation requests from EventApi and processes them accordingly.
 - **OpenTelemetry.Demo.TicketProcessor:** Processes ticket creation post-event registration when operating over SNS+SQS.
 It listens to the SQS queue for ticket creation requests and processes them accordingly.
+- **AWS CDK in AppHost:** An embedded CDK stack provisions the `TicketTopic` (SNS) and `TicketQueue` (SQS) and wires their outputs into the AppHost so services can publish/consume without manual setup.

 ## Key Technologies and Packages